10 Key Qualities That Make a Good Real Estate Agent

 Here’s how…

-Or say you’re a seller and you receive an offer from a buyer.
+Let’s say your house is listed on the market and you receive an offer from a buyer.

 Your listing agent knows that the buyer is willing to pay more but advises against counter offering.